-Sample quantity is largely driven by the size of the rotor (the sample container used inside the spectrometer).
-Several rotor sizes are available, requiring sample quantities from a 10’s of milligrams to a few hundred milligrams.
-The choice of rotor and sample quantity is a matrix of sensitivity, amount of sample available, loading (in the case of drug product) and NMR parameters required to achieve the desired results (i.e. spin speed, decoupling strength, and relaxation times).
+Sample quantity is largely driven by the rotor's size (the sample container used inside the spectrometer).
+Several rotor sizes are available, requiring sample quantities from a 10's of milligrams to a few hundred milligrams.
+The choice of rotor and sample quantity is a matrix of sensitivity.
+The amount of sample available, loading (in the case of drug product) and NMR parameters are required to achieve the desired results (i.e. spin speed, decoupling strength, and relaxation times).
 NMR is a quantitative technique with a unique advantage of having uniform signal response across resonances.
 Limits-of-detection (LOD) and limits-of-quantitation (LOQ) can vary widely depending upon the characteristics of the sample, instrumentation, and the specific NMR experiment under consideration.
-NMR is also a signal-averaging technique, whereby lonsger experiment times can improve signal-to-noise which directly impacts LOD and LOQ.
+NMR is also a signal-averaging technique, whereby longer experiment times can improve signal-to-noise which directly impacts LOD and LOQ.

 1-D, 2-D and Relaxation